Southern Marylanders talk police reform, racial inequities

 Wilson said the hiring process at Charles’ sheriff’s office needs to change and include a board of citizens to select candidates.
 He added police in the state should have malpractice insurance and ban chokeholds.

-Carl Schinner, chief of La Plata police and separate from the Charles sheriff’s office, said they have special interest members on its hiring and promotional boards.
+Carl Schinner, chief of the La Plata Police Department and separate from the Charles sheriff’s office, said his department has special interest members on its hiring and promotions boards.

 “I think it’s imperative for people to have a say in who shows up to their houses when they’re having a terrible day,” he said.